PubHubs/PubHubs/pubhubs_hub/modules/pubhubs/README.md

 # Secured rooms

-## Goal of IrmaRoomJoiner module
+## Goal of YiviRoomJoiner module

-Certain rooms will only be accessible after disclosing certain attributes in IRMA, this module makes that possible.
+Certain rooms will only be accessible after disclosing certain attributes in Yivi, this module makes that possible.

 The rooms and the attributes are configured through the secured rooms endpoint on `/_synapse/client/secured_rooms`.